Pyotr Ilyich Tchaikovsky: Personal life

 Relevant portions of his brother Modest's autobiography, where he tells of the composer's same-sex attraction, have been published, as have letters previously suppressed by Soviet censors in which Tchaikovsky openly writes of it.
 Such censorship has persisted in the Russian government, resulting in many officials, including the former culture minister Vladimir Medinsky, denying his homosexuality outright.
 Passages in Tchaikovsky's letters which reveal his homosexual desires have been censored in Russia.
 In one such passage he said of a homosexual acquaintance: "Petashenka used to drop by with the criminal intention of observing the Cadet Corps, which is right opposite our windows, but I've been trying to discourage these compromising visits—and with some success."
 In another one, he wrote: "After our walk, I offered him some money, which was refused.
 He does it for the love of art and adores men with beards."

 Tchaikovsky lived as a bachelor for most of his life.
 In 1868, he met Belgian soprano Désirée Artôt with whom he considered marriage, but, owing to various circumstances, the relationship ended.
 Tchaikovsky later claimed she was the only woman he ever loved.
 In 1877, at the age of 37, he wed a former student, Antonina Miliukova.
 The marriage was a disaster.
 Mismatched psychologically and sexually, the couple lived together for only two and a half months before Tchaikovsky left, overwrought emotionally and suffering from acute writer's block.
 Tchaikovsky's family remained supportive of him during this crisis and throughout his life.
-Tchaikovsky's marital debacle may have forced him to face the full truth about his sexuality; he never blamed Antonina for the failure of their marriage.
+Tchaikovsky's marital debacle may have forced him to face the full truth about his sexuality.
+He never blamed Antonina for the failure of their marriage.

 Tchaikovsky was also aided by Nadezhda von Meck, the widow of a railway magnate, who had begun contact with him not long before the marriage.
 As well as an important friend and emotional support, she became his patroness for the next 13 years, which allowed him to focus exclusively on composition.
-Although Tchaikovsky called her his "best friend", they agreed never to meet under any circumstances.
+Although Tchaikovsky called her his "best friend", they agreed never to meet.